 Erin Winsor is a graduate of Sheridan College: Music Theatre Performance Program and College of the North Atlantic: Executive Administration Program.
-After two years as a Child and Youth Care Worker with Key Assets followed as a Private Home Care Worker through Eastern Health, Erin now is working as an administrative assistant for NL Housing & Homelessness Network.
-She is currently studying Executive Administration at the College of the North Atlantic by distance while working towards building Old School.
+After two years as a Child and Youth Care Worker with Key Assets followed as a Private Home Care Worker through Eastern Health, Erin now is working as the Music Coordinator at Chancellor Park long term care home.
 Erin has remained active in Newfoundland theatre since graduating in 2013; she has worked with companies such as Rising Tide Theatre and Spirit of Newfoundland.
 Erin is well known for her portrayal of Mary Poppins with Theatre St. John's and Eponine in Atlantic Light's production of Les Miserables.
-Erin has organized, hosted, and performed in two fundraisers for The Singing Legionnaires and worked at Kenny's Pond's Retirement Residence as a Dance Fitness Instructor to help keep the residents active and involved.
+Erin has organized, hosted, and performed in two fundraisers for The Singing Legionnaires on multiple occasions to support their ongoing participation in the community.
 Erin has a specific interest in dementia care and the effect of art on people's brain health.
 She has the rare skill of building a special rapport with older adults and children.
 Her hope is to continue to bring her love of the arts into their lives to build creativity and maintain happiness.